Do you want to learn about the best science-and-art-based ways to get more writing done?

 The gear you use for writing can make a tremendous difference in your productivity.

-You may be using an old keyboard you had for many years without realizing that technology moved forward.
+You may use an old keyboard you had for many years without realizing that technology moved forward.

-Then, if you use speech-to-text software, you may want to invest in a better microphone so that the accuracy of speech recognition is even higher.
+Then, if you use speech-to-text software, invest in a better microphone so that the accuracy of speech recognition is even higher.

 I mentioned writing cabins in the middle of the woods before, and you don’t have to go as far as that.